The Celtic Revival: Celtic Christian Culture (2)

-- Vita Brendani, Irish, 12th century, from an earlier ms.
+- Anonymous, Vita Brendani (12th century, from an earlier ms.)

-This encounter with a little bird came during one of Brendan’s journeys, at the end of a period of rest and seeking the Lord for where to go next.
+His encounter with a bird came during one of those journeys, at the end of a period of rest when Brendan was seeking the Lord for where to go next.
 He had been wracking his brain trying to figure out a particular course of action, where he and his group of men should sail next.
 Weary from his exertions, he sat down with his mates for dinner.

 That’s when the bird arrived.
 The bird’s wing-beating drum solo made something click in the Navigator’s mind, and he knew at once, intuitively, what he should do.
-God had spoken to him somehow through the rhythms and thumpings of a bird’s wing against the prow of his leather coracle.
-Brendan perceived the will of God in these actions, and he gave praise and thanks in return.
+God had spoken to him somehow through the rhythms and sweet thumpings of a bird’s wing against the prow of his leather coracle.
+Brendan perceived direction from God in these actions, and he gave praise and thanks in return.

 Both of which – to perceive and to praise – most of us fail at with alarming consistency.

 It’s not clear what Brendan deciphered from that bird’s display, but he knew God was speaking to him in this humble creature.
 God does speak to us through created things.
 The Scriptures insist on this over and over.
 The heavens and all things declare His glory, manifest His character, and grant us glimpses into His good and perfect will.
 We are surrounded by a glory-show every moment of our lives.

-Unlike Brendan, however, few of us have ever taken the time to learn how to observe or listen, and so we fail to perceive whatever it is God may be wanting to make known to us.
-Failing to perceive, we fail to praise; thus, we are little better than the pagans who, knowing that God is speaking to them in created things, nevertheless refuse to acknowledge Him, decline to give Him thanks and praise, and thus submit to a darkening of their minds, which prevents them from knowing and serving Him as they should.
+Unlike Brendan, however, few of us ever take the time to observe or listen, and so we fail to perceive whatever it is God may be wanting to make known to us.
+Failing to perceive, we fail to praise; thus, we are little better than the pagans who, knowing that God is speaking to them in created things, nevertheless refuse to acknowledge Him, decline to give Him thanks and praise, and thus submit to a darkening of their minds, which prevents them from knowing and serving the Lord as they should.

 But, what can we expect?
-After all, those who reject the revelation of God in creation declare that they do not wish to know Him; they are not in the least interested in the knowledge of God or in submitting to His will.
-They have their own idols to satisfy – self, success, happiness, prestige – and they can’t be bothered with listening to any voice from God whispering delightful insights or timely words of guidance through the things He has made.
+After all, unbelievers are not in the least interested in the knowledge of God or in submitting to His will.
+They have their own idols to satisfy – self, happiness, things – and can’t be bothered with listening to any voice from God whispering delightful insights or timely words of guidance through the things He has made.

 As I said, what can we expect?
-They’re pagans.
+They’re unbelievers.

 What’s our excuse?

-Our forebears in the faith believed that God has given us two books of revelation – Scripture and creation.
+Our forebears in the faith believed that God has given us two “books” of revelation – Scripture and creation.
 Scripture is our primary source of revelation, but the creation also offers insights to God and His will.
-Each provides insights, illuminations, examples, and experiences which can enrich our relationship with the Lord and lead to richer, fuller, and more consistent worship and obedience.
+Both provide insights, illuminations, examples, and experiences which can strengthen our relationship with the Lord and lead to richer, fuller, and more consistent worship and obedience.

 We should work hard at learning to meet God and His glory in Scripture (2 Cor.
 3.12-18).

-But we should work just as hard at perceiving the presence and glory of God all around us, and then voicing our praise to God for what He shows us there.
+But we should work just as hard to perceive the Presence and glory of God all around us, and to voice our praise for what He shows us there.